Our Team

 Symptom Recovery Coach

 Much of the drive to spend seven years making This Might Hurt came from Kent’s own struggle with chronic tendonitis and repetitive stress injury as a 22-year-old.
 Unable to type or even turn a doorknob without severe pain, he was forced to drop out of college.
 Although he saw several doctors and tried physical therapy, strength training, and opioids—his pain grew steadily worse.
-It wasn’t until he had an insight into the role of the brain in triggering real physical pain that he was able to completely recover.
+It wasn’t until he had an insight into the role of the brain in triggering real physical symptoms that he was able to completely recover.

 He draws from 15 years of practicing mindfulness (including 5 months of cumulative silent retreat practice at centers like Insight Meditation Society and Spirit Rock) and telling stories for film and TV.
 Kent holds an MFA in film directing from Chapman University, and a BA in history from Swarthmore College.
 His filmmaker site is here: kentbassett.com.

 Kent has a background in struggles against oppression, so he’s attuned to how violence and bias affect people differently based on their gender, race, class, sexual identity, nationality, ability, and other factors.
+His style of coaching is evidence-based, and it’s personalized for each client depending on their interests, goals, and needs.
+You can find his media appearances here.

 Dr. Rebecca Kennedy, MD